How to Write a Blog Description That Boosts CTR (With Tips & Examples)

-For instance, you may choose to use the keyword “DIY plumbing resources” to describe your blogs.
+For instance, you may choose to use the keyword “DIY plumbing resources” to describe your blogs (make sure to also check out our plumbing SEO guide).
 If that's the case, then check your domain authority and do your research to decide whether or not that word matches your audience and is within reach to rank for.

 Along with your main keyword, you should also focus on a few LSI keywords that you can insert as well.
 Try to make these lower competition to have of a better chance to rank for them, and put them as naturally as you can into the blog description.

 And please, above anything else, avoid keyword stuffing.
 It doesn't work, and it makes your search appearance look awful.